kohler/hotcrp/devel/apidoc/submissions.md

 # Submissions

 These endpoints query and modify HotCRP submissions.
+They deal with **submission objects**, which are JSON representations of submissions.

+Each submission object has an `object` property (set to the constant string `"paper"`), a `pid` property, and a `status` property.
+Complete submission objects also have one property per submission field, such as `title`, `abstract`, `authors`, `topics`, and `pc_conflicts`.
+However, methods that fetch submissions only fill in fields that exist and that the accessing user is allowed to see.

+Submission endpoints always return complete submission objects.
+To select specific properties of submissions, or to fetch computed properties, use the `/search` or `/searchaction` endpoints.

 # get /paper

 > Fetch submission

 Fetch a submission object specified by `p`, a submission ID.

-All visible submission fields, tags, and status information is returned in a submission object.
-The `paper` response property holds this object.
+The submission object is returned in the `paper` response property.
 Error messages—for instance, about permission errors or nonexistent submissions—are returned in `message_list`.

-Submission objects always have an `object` property (set to the constant string `"paper"`), a `pid` property, and a `status` property.
-Other properties are provided based on which submission fields exist and whether the accessing user can see them.

 * param forceShow boolean: False to not override administrator conflict
 * response ?paper paper